itk-dev/openid-connect-bundle/README.md

         $name = $credentials['name'];
         $email = $credentials['upn'];

-        //Check if user exists already - if not create a user
+        // Check if user exists already - if not create a user
         $user = $this->entityManager->getRepository(User::class)
             ->findOneBy(['email'=> $email]);
         if (null === $user) {
             // Create the new user
             $user = new User();
         }
-        // Update/set names here
+        // Update/set user properties
         $user->setName($name);
         $user->setEmail($email);

-        // persist and flush user to database
+        // Persist and flush user to database
-        // If no change persist will recognize this
+        // If no change, persist will recognize this
         $this->entityManager->persist($user);
         $this->entityManager->flush();